Icinga/icingaweb2-module-training/doc/15-Third-Party-Libraries.md

 # Third Party Libraries

+While the PHP standard library is quite extensive sometimes third party libraries are required.
+This section will show how to include third party code in an Icinga Web module.

 ## module.info

 The `module.info` file contains metadata about a Icinga Web module.
 This information is available in the Icinga Web module overview.

 Within the file we can use the following fields: